 Have all the repetitive tasks like machine booking, issue reporting, maintenance planning, and invoicing all in one place and accessible to all who are responsible for the lab operations.
 By digitizing the logs of who uses what machine and when, including project number or department, lab managers can easily make accurate invoices based on machine run time.
 Overall plenty of efficiencies to be gained.

 To improve machine uptime, laboratories can turn to digital solutions that facilitate responsible use, machine sharing, and easy issue reporting.
-Maximizing machine efficiency with connectivity makes it easier to quickly identify and respond to issues, preventing avoidable downtime and minimizing the additional costs associated with unplanned maintenance.
-Lastly digital, cloud-based lab management provides research teams with real-time lab insights and automated administration improving lab performance.
+Maximising machine efficiency with connectivity makes it easier to quickly identify and respond to issues, preventing avoidable downtime and minimising the additional costs associated with unplanned maintenance.
+Lastly, digital, cloud-based lab management provides research teams with real-time lab insights and automated administration improving lab performance.